We've finally got to see ISPO MUNICH 2018, known as Europe's largest comprehensive sports goods exhibition! I've been participating.

 An insulation jacket made from high-quality Swiss wool, which is extremely elastic, lightweight and provides maximum insulation.
 Animal hair insulation such as wool has become more common in recent years.
 Needless to say, they are more environmentally friendly than synthetic fiber padding.
 (ISPO Award Gold)

-Introducing Featured Items Part 3: Latest Winter Gear
+Featured Item Introduction No. 3: Latest Winter Gear

-Snow activities such as skiing, snowboarding and snow hiking are the most spectacular sights at this exhibition.
-However, I can't keep up with snowboarding in general and skiing in general, so I've only picked out the things that I personally wanted.
-In that sense, it may be a bit disappointing for those in that field.
+Snow activities such as skiing, snowboarding, and snow hiking were the highlights of the exhibition.
+However, I'm not very knowledgeable about snowboarding in general, and I'm not very good at the technical aspects of skiing, so I only picked out things that I personally wanted.
+In that sense, it might be a little disappointing for people who are into those things

 Scott Backcountry Patrol AP 30